 She smiled, walked to the door, fumbled in her purse, extracted a key, then opened it with ease.
 I idled at the curb, waiting.
 She turned, smiled, waved the bouquet like a bridesmaid at a wedding, then was gone.

-As I drove away, I recalled a verse from Hebrews.
+As I drove away, I recalled a verse from the Christian book of Hebrews.
 “Do not forget to show hospitality to strangers, for by so doing some people have shown hospitality to angels without knowing it.”

 It was such a simple favor to offer, yet all the way home I felt wings on my shoulders.